How to Fade Chest and Décolletage Hyperpigmentation

 Melasma

-Melasma can appear on the chest due to hormonal triggers (pregnancy, birth control) combined with sun exposure.
-Appears as larger, blotchy brown patches rather than distinct spots.
+Melasma can appear on the chest due to hormonal triggers like pregnancy or birth control.
+It shows as larger, blotchy brown patches rather than distinct spots.

-Dark marks left after chest acne, folliculitis, or skin irritation heal.
-PIH is more common in melanin-rich skin and responds well to brightening treatments.
+Dark marks left after chest acne, folliculitis, or skin irritation heals.
+These marks are more common in melanin-rich skin and respond well to brightening treatments.

 Friction and Irritation

-Bra straps, necklaces, and tight clothing can cause chronic friction that leads to hyperpigmentation.
+Bra straps, necklaces, and tight clothing can cause repeated rubbing that leads to dark spots.
 Athletes often see this from sports bras and workout gear.

 Morning Routine